CJRT-FM: Leadership change

 Then-president and CEO Ross Porter stepped down as CEO in June of 2018, following an investigation into allegations of workplace misconduct and creating a toxic work environment.
 Charles Cutts, former president and CEO of the Corporation of Massey Hall and Roy Thomson Hall, was appointed interim CEO.

-A short time later, the station cut four hosts - Jaymz Bee, Mark Wigmore, Walter Venafro and David Basskin.
-David Wall, director of community outreach and education, and two other employees were also affected.
-There was also a shake up at the boardroom level.
-Chair Renah Persofsky was replaced by David McGown.
-In December of 2018 long time Midday host Terry McElligott resigned his position at the station.
+A short time later, the station cut four hosts: Jaymz Bee, Mark Wigmore, Walter Venafro and David Basskin.
+David Wall, its director of community outreach and education, and two other employees were also affected.
+The station also underwent a change in board leadership, with chair Renah Persofsky replaced by David McGown.
+In December 2018, longtime midday host Terry McElligott resigned from the station.

 The turmoil resulted in the departure of a number of on-air staff and a decline in donations to the station.
 At the end of 2018 a group of JAZZ.FM91 donors formed a group called “Save JAZZFM” and launched a campaign to hold an extraordinary meeting of the charity’s membership.
 Following an Ontario Court ruling granting access to the membership contact information to the Save JAZZFM under the leadership of Brian Hemming.
 A sufficient proportion of the membership signed a petition requiring the board of directors to call the extraordinary meeting to overturn the station's board of directors.
 A general meeting of the membership held on February 15, 2019, succeeded in removing the board by a vote of 446 to 435, electing a new board composed of the dissident group.

 Lorie Russell, vice president and managing director of JAZZ.FM91 announced in September 2020 that she would be leaving the station in mid-December.
 Former JAZZ.FM Director of Sales and Marketing Dana Wigle returned to the station as general manager., Under new management, JAZZ.FM91 won several broadcasting awards and expanded its digital presence with the addition of podcasts, specialty channels and virtual concerts.